Mrif123/MNSIT-Handwritten-Digit-Classification/README.md

 ---

-✨ With this project, you’ll gain hands-on experience in building, training, and testing neural networks for image classification.
+✨ With this project, the main aim is to gain hands-on experience in building, training, and testing neural networks for image classification.